What is a Physical Therapist?

 How much will my appointments cost me?

-In most cases, health insurance will cover your treatment.
+In many cases, health insurance will cover a portion of your treatment.
 We are happy to check your coverage as a service for you.
 If you do not have health insurance or would like to self-pay, we offer discounts for time of service payment.

 Is Physical Therapy covered by insurance?